CERT-Polska/mquery/docs/goodyara.md

 - files containing a trigram {33 44 55}

 And AND the resulting sets together.
-False positives are later sorted out by running a normal Yara matching on candidate files.
+False positives are later sorted out by running a normal YARA matching on candidate files.

 Not only 3grams are used.
 For plaintext strings and Unicode strings (a-zA-Z0-9) 4-grams (n-grams of length 4, like "firs" and "irst") are used if enabled.